dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/service-invocation-overview.md

 1. Service A makes an http/gRPC call targeting Service B. The call goes to the local Dapr sidecar.
 2. Dapr discovers Service B's location using the [name resolution component](https://github.com/dapr/components-contrib/tree/master/nameresolution) which is running on the given [hosting platform]({{< ref "hosting" >}}).
 3. Dapr forwards the message to Service B's Dapr sidecar

-    * Note: All calls between Dapr sidecars go over gRPC for performance.
+    **Note**: All calls between Dapr sidecars go over gRPC for performance.
 Only calls between services and Dapr sidecars can be either HTTP or gRPC

 4. Service B's Dapr sidecar forwards the request to the specified endpoint (or method) on Service B.  Service B then runs its business logic code.
 5. Service B sends a response to Service A.  The response goes to Service B's sidecar.
 6. Dapr forwards the response to Service A's Dapr sidecar.